Knowledgeable Miami Lawyers Preserve Your Separate Property in a Florida Divorce

 - Agreement — Just as a couple can use a prenuptial or postnuptial agreement to designate property as separate, the parties can execute an agreement that designates certain property as marital.

 Parties to divorce often assert an ownership right to marital and nonmarital property by citing one of these theories and alleging facts in support of it.
 Our attorneys have been on both sides of such arguments.
 We know the substantive law and what type of evidence is necessary to prevail in court.
-Regardless of which side you are on, you can trust our Miami law firm to take meticulous care in preparing your case so we can go to court armed with all the pertinent facts needed to best present your case.
+Regardless of which side you are on, you can trust our Miami family law firm to take meticulous care in preparing your case so we can go to court armed with all the pertinent facts needed to best present your case.

 Contact our Miami divorce lawyers to secure your rights to separate property